-Week 3 runs 31 minutes including warmup and cooldown.
-The main workout (excluding warmup and cooldown) runs 23 minutes.
+Week 3 runs for 31 minutes including warmup and cooldown.
+The main workout (excluding warmup and cooldown) runs for 23 minutes.

 The main workout follows the same 3-2-1 interval training format as Week 1, with each exercise performed for no more than 30 seconds at a time.